Peter Pan (character): Physical appearance

 In the Disney films, Peter wears an outfit that consists of a short-sleeved green tunic and tights apparently made of cloth, and a cap with a red feather in it.
 He has pointed elf-like ears, brown eyes, and reddish hair.

 In Hook (1991), the character is played as an adult by Robin Williams, with blue eyes and dark brown hair; in flashbacks to him in his youth, his hair is light brown.
 His ears appear pointed only when he is Peter Pan, not as Peter Banning.
-His Pan attire resembles the Disney outfit (minus the cap).
+His Pan attire resembles the Disney outfit (minus the cap) and he wields a gold bladed sword.

-In the live-action 2003 Peter Pan film, he is portrayed by Jeremy Sumpter, with blond hair, blue eyes, bare feet and a costume made of leaves and vines.
+In the live-action 2003 Peter Pan film, he is portrayed by Jeremy Sumpter, with blond hair, green eyes, bare feet and a costume made of leaves and vines.

-Age

-In The Little White Bird (1902) and Peter Pan in Kensington Gardens (1906), he is seven days old.

-Although his age is not stated in Barrie's play (1904) or novel (1911), the novel mentions that he still had all his baby teeth.
-In other ways, the character appears to be about 12–13 years old.
+In the prequel to the main story 2015 Pan film, he is portrayed by Levi Miller, a young boy who was left as a baby by the orphanage until he gets captured by Blackbeard's pirates and taken to Neverland.
+Here he wears just simple clothes.